JoeyStanley/jekyll-for-designers/idiolect.md

 ## Pronunciation

 I don't like it when people say they don't have an accent, however, my pronunciation is pretty close to what I'd call standard American English.
 I grew up in St. Charles County, Missouri, which is a suburb of St. Louis.
 You can read Matt Gordon and Chris Strelluf's work for an in-depth analysis of Missouri English.
-See also Dan Duncan's research which is focuses specifically on my home county, for an even closer match to my speech.
+See also Dan Duncan's research which is focuses specifically on St. Charles County for an even closer match to my speech.
 My mom grew up in Minnesota and my dad grew up in Upstate New York and Minnesota.

 ### Vowels